 How To Take Care Of Your Fairy Garden?

-To care for your fairy garden, be sure to water it regularly if you use plants other than succulents.
-Succulents or cacti cannot be water more than once or twice a week, or they are going to get damaged.
-I suggest you use plants that go together well and need a similar type of care.
+To care for your fairy garden, water it regularly if you use plants other than succulents.
+Succulents or cacti cannot be water more than once or twice a week, or they will get damaged.
+I suggest you use plants that go together well and need similar care.

-Like any regular garden, these gardens also change and grow; therefore, you might need to prune some of the plants that grow too fast or replace any others that didn’t do well and just die on you.
+Like any regular garden, these gardens also change and grow; therefore, you might need to prune some plants that grow too fast or replace others that didn’t do well and die on you.

 It is okay to change the appearance of your mini garden.
 Since these enchanted gardens are small and you can have them anywhere in your house regardless of where you live, you can also play with them a little and have fun.